Main Content

 • Updates existing variables, but does not add any new variables, which eliminates potentially extraneous variables.

-To permanently store workspace variables for a model, instead of using the base workspace, create a data dictionary.
-See What Is a Data Dictionary?
+To permanently store workspace variables for a model, link MAT file to the model.
+For more information, see Link MAT File to Model as External Data Source.
+Alternatively, you can create a data dictionary.
+See What Is a Data Dictionary?.

 Importing Workspace Variables